ZacBlanco/zacblanco.github.io/_posts/2015-10-18-the-glory-of-markdown.md

 (_Hint: the answer is **no**_)

 Markdown itself is a beautiful and simple syntax.
-It's about as close to [_WSYIWYG_](https://en.wikipedia.org/wiki/WYSIWYG){:target="_blank"} as you'll get.
-You open up a `.md` file and you can immediately tell how it's going to look.
+It's pretty easy to tell how a page is going to look after it's converted to HTML.

-We get no frills and no fancy, but at least you know how it's going to look.
-While deceivingly simple to write, markdown has many features that makes its syntax powerful.
+We get no frills and no fancy, but we don't really need that anyways.
+Markdown is deceivingly simple to write, and has many features that makes its syntax powerful.

 ## 4. Markdown lets you worry about your content